EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

         if snitch_map doesn't have first party add it if snitch_map.base_domain.len >= 3
-          add base domain to action map as blocked add all chlidren of base_domain and self from cookie block list to action map return true
+          add base domain to action map as blocked add all chlidren of base_domain and self from yellow list to action map return true

 ##### What is an "origin" for Privacy Badger?